annebrown/dotfiles/README.md

 # Description

-Configures my dev env on a new host (Android, Chromebook, Win11, RasPi).
-Inludes stack, host, OS, app and desktop flavor overrides.
-Pulls in scripts for starting required services and apps.
-This repo contains public config data.
-Private config data is pulled from a separate repo.
+Configures my dev env on a new host

 # Usage